Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.23/index.md

 ## Bug Fixes

-- **Related Studies opened in new tabs**: When opening related studies in a new tab and repeating the process within the newly opened tab (successively) some tabs closed.
+- **Related Studies opened in new tabs**: When opening related studies in a new tab and repeating the process within the newly opened tab successively, some tabs were closed.

-- **Smarthsare to a guest-patient role**: When sharing studies to a patient who was previously registered as a guest, the user did not have access to the shared study.
+- **SmartShare to a guest-patient role**: When sharing studies to a patient who was previously registered as a guest, the user did not have access to the shared study.

 ## Deprecations